The appearance of de Sitter black holes and strong cosmic censorship: Conclusions and discussion

 \section{Conclusions and discussion}

 SCCC is an important subject in general relativity.
 It guarantees the predictability of the gravitation theory.
-However, testing SCCC from astronomical observations has been a challenge.
+However, although some potential observations violating WCCC is proposed in the RN singularity \cite{Wagner:2023axm}, testing SCCC from astronomical observations has been a challenge.
 Hence it is significant to study the observational effect of SCCC.
 The Cauchy horizon is the boundary of the region where the initial data can predict.
 When the Cauchy horizon is stable, one can pass it and arrive at a area that is not determined by the initial data which violates the SCCC.
 RN-dS black hole is one of the most famous black hole with a stable Cauchy horizon.

 Unlike Schwarzschild black hole and RN black hole, there may exist an ISCO and an OSCO in RN-dS black hole.
 The range of parameter when there is an ISCO and an OSCO in the RN-dS black hole with an stable Cauchy horizon is shown in Fig.\ref{range4}.
 The accretion disk distributed between the ISCO and OSCO results in significant inner and outer edges in the image.
 Taking into account the positive cosmological constant, static observers only exist in the region inside the cosmological horizon.
 So we have to place the observer between the event horizon and the cosmological horizon and use stereographic projection to obtain the image.
 To analyse the influence of the observed distant on the image, we first draw up the image of Schwarzschild-dS black hole without ISCO and OSCO viewed by observers at different distance.